Downtown Spokane Partnership celebrates 30th anniversary with monthly paint competitions

 Face-Offs will be on the first Friday of every month, but each event will have different themes.
 This First Friday actually falls on the second Friday this month (Jan.
 9), due to the New Year’s holiday, with the amply named theme “New Year – New You.”

-“We wanted something fresh and dynamic to mark our 30 years,” DSP vice president of marketing & programming Elisabeth Hooker said in a release.
+“We wanted something fresh and dynamic to mark our 30 years,” Elisabeth Hooker, DSP vice president of marketing and programming, said in a release.
 “First Friday Face-Off brings art to life in the heart of downtown, inviting everyone to experience the creative process and celebrate the incredible talent in our community.”

 Each Face-Off event will have a DJ, food trucks and drinks available to purchase while artists paint.
 Each First Friday event is free to attend and is open to all, according to the release.